WebOfTrustInfo/rwot5-boston/final-documents/gdpr.md

 new transaction announcing that the previous entry was incorrect, and that Alice passed the exam with a grade A.

-**Immutability **of Blockchain technology has been mentioned several times here and is also a requirement of the GDPR.
+**Immutability** of Blockchain technology has been mentioned several times here and is also a requirement of the GDPR.

-There are several ways how to achieve **confidentiality, **meaning that only parties involved in the exchange of data can be able to see the details of the transaction, while still ensuring full transparency, where any occurrence of processing data must be traceable and linkable
+There are several ways how to achieve **confidentiality**, meaning that only parties involved in the exchange of data can be able to see the details of the transaction, while still ensuring full transparency, where any occurrence of processing data must be traceable and linkable